 The City of Rochester Port Public Marina and Mixed Use Development Project includes new parkland and waterfront amenities.
-Most of the area of the marina basin, along with the public amenities, including an open space at the north end of the marina and a promenade around the marina perimeter, will be new parkland.
-These new amenities are in areas of the Port of Rochester and nearby that are not currently parkland.
+Most of the area of the marina basin, along with the public amenities, including an open space at the north end of the marina and a promenade around the marina perimeter, include new parkland because they are in areas that were not parkland.

-The following park amenities and improvements will be added as part of the project:
+The following park amenities and improvements have been added as part of the project:

-- Development of an approximately five-acre public marina with access to the River; - A public promenade around the perimeter of the marina basin (varying in width from 10 to 15 feet), as well as adjacent public open space; - Extension of the Genesee Riverway Trail and installation of an overlook north of the boat launch in the area of the former Hojack Swing Bridge abutment; and - A second overlook located at 4576 and 4580 Lake Avenue.
-The overlook will provide vistas of the harbor and the new marina.
+- Development of an approximately five-acre public marina with access to the River; - A public promenade around the perimeter of the marina basin (varying in width from 10 to 15 feet), as well as adjacent public open space; - Construction of the Lighthouse trail and overlook located at 4576 and 4580 Lake Avenue; and - A second overlook north of the boat launch where Portside Drive and N. River Street intersect.